WE ARE COMMITTED TO YOUR SUCCESS

 Radio Aztlan on KUCR 88.3 FM

 Radio Aztlan is KUCR’s award-winning Chicano/Latino alternative radio program.
-Programming highlights news, interviews and both traditional and contemporary música Chicana, and is designed to preserve, educate and entertain.
-Students interested in communications get a unique opportunity to learn at Radio Aztlan, and by researching and promoting issues close to the Chicano/Latino community, their sense of social responsibility grows.
+Programming highlights news, interviews, and both traditional and contemporary música Chicana.
+The program is designed to preserve, educate, and entertain.
+Students interested in communications get a unique opportunity to learn at Radio Aztlan.
+By researching and promoting issues close to the Chicano/Latino community, their sense of social responsibility grows.
 Radio Aztlan also hosts a music festival each year.
-Learn more about Radio Aztlan.

 UCR Chicano Alumni Association